dstekol/AlphaFour/README.md

 whereas a high temperature increases the probability of low-scoring actions being selected.
  - The MCTS scores are further perturbed via a small amount of Dirichlet noise.

-A trained checkpoint is included with the code.
+A trained checkpoint (`alphazero_cnn.ckpt`) is included with the code.
 Due to computational resource limitations, the trained model does not achieve superhuman performance, but it is reasonably good against a casual player.

 ## Running the code